DelazJ/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 In the :guilabel:`General` tab, the **general settings** let you:

 * give a title to the project beside the project file path.
-You can also open the folder containing the project file directly;
+You can also open in your browser the folder containing the project file;
 * set the :guilabel:`Project home` path ie, a folder containing data and other contents that may be used within the current project.
 Displayed in the :guilabel:`Browser` panel, it allows the user to quickly ces data of the When not set, it defaults to